MacKenzie: our media is better than this

 The Government’s proposed social housing reforms were published today, promising some of the most radical changes the sector has seen for a generation.

-I have not gone to a work-related meeting or event since the Comprehensive Spending Review announcement on 20 October where one or all of these issues haven’t been raised.
 This is understandable, and to be welcomed, as the proposals signify a huge shift in the way the HCA does business with its partners (and they with us).
 But step outside this circle and the wider country seems less informed about the proposals.

 Is it because they aren’t interested?
 This would be odd, given the impact the proposals would have on many people’s lives.